If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

 Can you make a reliable comparison?

-Even if the local property market is very vibrant, that doesn’t mean your home will sell quickly.
+Even if the local property market is very vibrant, that doesn’t necessarily mean your home will sell quickly.

 How unusual is your home?